elemental/Elemental/doc/source/blas-like/level1.rst

 stored as column or row vectors, but will be interpreted as column vectors.

 .. cpp:function:: T Dot( const Matrix<T>& x, const Matrix<T>& y )

-   The serial implementation (templated over the datatype).

 .. cpp:function:: T Dot( const DistMatrix<T,U,V>& x, const DistMatrix<T,W,Z>& y )

-   The distributed implementation (templated over the datatype and the individual distributions of :math:`x` and :math:`y`).

 Dotc
 ----